 Reference: Io After Galileo, A New View of Jupiter’s Volcanic Moon.
 Rosaly M.C.
 Lopes and John R. Spencer (2006).
 Springer.
 366pp.
 ISBN 978-3540346814.

 Be warned, this book is pretty darn expensive.
 For those with a more casual interest, Io’s Wikipedia page has an extensive list of scientific references, some of which can be read or downloaded for free online.
 If you are interested in buying this book, you can get a copy here: Io After Galileo: A New View of Jupiter’s Volcanic Moon (Springer Praxis Books / Geophysical Sciences)

 Patty writes hard Science Fiction, space opera and fantasy.
-Her latest book is Trader’s Honour, in the space opera series The Return of the Aghyrians.
-If you’d like to be kept up-to-date with new releases, remember to sign up for Patty’s new release newsletter.
+If you’d like to be kept up-to-date with new releases, remember to sign up for Patty’s newsletter.
+You get four books free.